chardee42/rearc_assessment/README.md

 ### Personal Knowledge

-- I need to spend more time with AWS CDK creating and optimizing scripts.
+- I need to spend more time with AWS CDK, creating and optimizing scripts.